-This handbook is the second in a series of three handbooks that describe the requirements and procedures for the Multi-Family Housing direct loan and grant programs.
+This handbook is the first in a series of three handbooks that describe the requirements and procedures for the Multi-Family Housing direct loan and grant programs.
 The two companion handbooks are:

-- HB-1-3560: Loan Origination.
-This handbook covers the requirements and procedures for processing loan and grant applications for Multi-Family Housing projects, selecting projects for Agency funding, and closing the loans and grants for these projects. - HB-3-3560: Project Servicing.
+- HB-2-3560: Asset Management.
+This handbook covers the requirements and procedures regarding the ongoing management of Multi-Family Housing projects and the Agency's oversight of borrower performance. - HB-3-3560: Project Servicing.
 This handbook addresses the requirements and procedures for servicing loan accounts, allowable servicing actions borrowers can request, project preservation, prepayment, and Agency actions in the event of compliance violations or project default.